 Visitors are welcome to walk the trails or canoe Boyd’s Creek.

 Visit this Nature Reserve

-Drive north on Muskoka Street 1.7 kms to Cooper’s Falls Road; turn right onto Cooper’s Falls Road and go 1.7 km to Riverdale Drive; turn right onto Riverdale drive and go 2.9 km to end of road (this road is shaped like a “J”… follow it to the dead-end cul-de-sac).
-Trailhead sign is on right, just prior to cul-de-sac.
-Park on road side or in cul-de-sac.
+Drive north on Muskoka Street 1.7 kms to Cooper’s Falls Road; turn right onto Cooper’s Falls Road and travel 1.7 kms to Riverdale Drive; turn right onto Riverdale drive and travel 2.9 kms to the Property Sign on the right, just before the cul-de-sac.
+Park on the side of the road, NOT in the cul-de-sac.